A NEW SCHOOL WITH A SIDE OF BAPTISM

 I was thinking about all the ways I could punch Tit out for causing me so much trouble.
 Mom scolded me for not paying attention.

-Then Mom said that if anyone at St. Augustine asked, I had to tell them I was Mem’s daughter.
+Then Mom said that if anyone at St. Ambrose asked, I had to tell them I was Mem’s daughter.
 When I reminded Mom that lying was a sin, she told me to “shut it.”

 It was Mem who told me that right before Easter, I was getting baptized.
 I wasn’t crazy about getting a pile of water dumped on my head, but what could I do?
 Mem promised me that she would take me to Howard Johnson’s for a banana split afterward, so I was excited.